Bird in Space: Legacy

-Bird in Space was the inspiration for a classical music composition by composer Timothy A. Corpus.
+Bird in Space was the inspiration for a classical music composition by composer Tim Corpus.
 This work was premiered at the 2012 architectural festival Open House Chicago, in which the piece was performed throughout the festival at the Arts Club of Chicago.

 The American poet, Muriel Rukeyser (1913–1980) refers to Brâncuși's "Bird" in her poem, "Reading time: 1 minute 26 seconds" (1939) and uses this link to highlight the fear we have of embracing the new and non-utilitarian in the arts, and to encourage us to break through an unhealthy mind-set so that we may see the world anew: "...
 The climax when the brain acknowledges the world, / all values extended into the blood awake. / Moment of proof.
 And as they say Brancusi did, / building his bird to extend through soaring air, / as Kafka planned stories that draw to eternity / through time extended.
 And the climax strikes. ..." (from A Turning Wind, 1939.
 Muriel Rukeyser).